ScrubSandwich/Baywatch/README.md

 ### Super Mega Bonus Credit Hyper Fighting

 * Add buttons that move a flick up and down the list (in a perfect world, this would rearrage the array)

+## Day 4 Homework

+* Finish Implementing _move up_ and _move down_.

+### Bonus Credit

+* Allow users to edit the names of existing flicks without removing them and readding them.
+Woudln't it be nice if we could make that `span`'s **content editable**?
+* Make sure to update the array as well

+### Super Mega Bonus Credit

+* Persist the data via `localstorage`, when you refresh the page, your flicks should still be there.

+### Super Mega Bonus Credit Hyper Fighting

+* Allow users to filter the list of flicks